dalesgit/wiki-vim/pages/Epiphany 7 final.md

 > "I say to you that listen, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 If anyone strikes you on the cheek, offer the other also; and from anyone who takes away your coat do not withhold even your shirt.
 Give to everyone who begs from you; and if anyone takes away your goods, do not ask for them again.
 Do to others as you would have them do to you.

+## We and Them

 Who is the we and who is the them?
 That's an important question.
 Jesus thought it was important, too, at least the gospel writers thought so.

 Wait?
 What?

 It’s so easy to hear what we’ve always heard and not hear that the lesson may be something other than the bland familiar phrase that we've heard over and over.
 It might reflect an authority that we need to pay attention to.

-> If it's true it's important.
+If it's true it's important.
 If it's not true why bother with it?
+Chesterton said,

-Chesterton said, **“Fallacies do not cease to be fallacies because they become fashions.”** He also said,  "There’s a lot of difference between listening and hearing."
+> **“Fallacies do not cease to be fallacies because they become fashions.”**

+He also said,

+> "There’s a lot of difference between listening and hearing."

 Wait?
 What?